Pogled ispod obrva

 Pogled ispod obrva (The Look Beneath The Eyebrows) is the eighth album by Croatian singer Severina.
 It was released in 2001 by Croatia Records.

 Some reviewers see the album as Severina's best, in which she flirts with folk music in an open and highly effective way.
 Severina herself openly stated that the strongest influence for the album and her greatest support came from her musical guru Siniša Vuco.

+The album is one of Severina's best selling albums, having sold in more than 30,000 units, and it’s considered one of the best selling albums in Croatia.